-Way ahead of its time, the camera is beautifully made and very compact at only 150 x 130 x 95mm, but heavy, weighing 2.5 kg.
+Way ahead of its time, the camera is beautifully made and very compact at only 150 x 130 x 95mm, but heavy for a small camera, weighing 2.5 kg.
 There is a choice of internal optical viewfinder and external wire type (Ivens is using the former as is Kaufman in the screenshot below).
 It could also be used as a still camera, and to copy films using a light source through the lens aperture.
 There was also a microscope attachment (Microphot).

 The film is pre-loaded into cassettes which makes changing films in daylight very easy and convenient when on location.
 The 80 ft (25 metres) of film in each cassette provides around 75 seconds running time at the governed 16 frames per second.
 The Kinamo also has interchangeable lenses including a 180mm telephoto lens which makes it very versatile.
 After the merger of Ica into the Zeiss Ikon conglomerate in 1926 the camera continued to be manufactured under the new name in 35mm (N.25) and even smaller 16mm versions (S.10).